jlicit/youtube-context/README.md

 Random sleeps, rate limits, and cookie support help with staying below YouTube’s radar.

-Config dataclass: All tunables (threshold, downscale, batch size, etc.) live in Config for simple changes.
+**Config dataclass:** All tunables (threshold, downscale, batch size, etc.) live in Config for simple changes.

-Helpers are re exported in cutcounter.__init__ for ease of use.
+Helpers are re-exported in cutcounter.__init__ for ease of use.

 # Installing